Skip to Content Skip to Navigation

 View the full timeline.

-The criteria considered for all license types will include at a minimum:
+The criteria considered for all license types will include the below listed minimum qualifications to be entered into the lottery for a license:

 • The applicant’s comprehensive business plan, including an annual budget and pro forma financial statements.